ZKI-PH-ImageAnalysis/seq2squiggle/README.md

 - Synthetic reads are sampled from the reference sequence.
 - Each read is used to simulate a raw signal.
 - Use `-n`, `-c`, or `-r` to control number, coverage, or average read length.
-- Use `--distr` to specify the read length distribution .
+- Use `--distr` to specify the read length distribution.

 Example: